(a) Purpose and Scope.

 2) Judicial Settlement Conference.

 (B) Initiation of a Judicial Settlement Conference.
 At any time after an action or proceeding is commenced, any party may request, or the presiding judge on his or her own initiative may order, a judicial settlement conference.
-As a general rule, the presiding judge assigned to the matter will not conduct the judicial settlement conference.
+As a general rule, the presiding judge assigned to the matter, or any judge previously assigned to the matter, will not conduct the judicial settlement conference.